 Compared to the super colony ants we have discussed, acrobat ants are nothing more than a mere nuisance.
 They deserve a mention in this article for the entertaining way they react when disturbed.
 When startled, acrobat ants will raise their abdomen above their heads as they run in a show of flexibility and athletic ability!
 They may bite and rarely emit a foul odor when surprised.

 Acrobat ants are well established in Florida and Georgia.
 Acrobat ants are small to medium in size, usually about 2.5 – 3.2mm in length.
-They are shiny and dark in color with a heart shaped abdomen.
+They are shiny and dark in color with a heart-shaped abdomen.
 Compared to other ant species we have discussed, acrobat ant colonies are much smaller and more manageable.
 Acrobat ant colonies contain one queen.
 The colonies expand when winged females and males fly from the nest and mate.
 A new nest is established when a founding queen drops from the nuptial flight and finds wood that is already damaged by rot, termites, or wood boring beetles.
 She burrows in the rotting wood and lays her eggs and rears the young.
 Acrobat ants are territorial and exist only 1 nest to a tree.
 As the colony grows, the queen goes below ground at the base of the tree, and the other ants utilize the height of the tree to forage for living and dead insects and sugary sweet honeydew.

 Acrobat ants generally nest outdoors in rotting tree stumps or hollow tree cavities but may venture indoors in search of food or water.
 If acrobat ants are nesting in your home, it may indicate a moisture or wood rot issue.
 Acrobat ants only create nests in moist, damaged, rotting wood.
 When acrobat ants are a problem, look for plants or shrubs that are touching the house.
-If a plant which contains an acrobat ant nest is touching your home, you are providing them a highway into your home.
+If a plant that contains an acrobat ant nest is touching your home, you are providing them a highway into your home.
 Keeping your trees and shrubs trimmed back at least 6” away from your home can prevent most acrobat ant problems.
 A lone foraging acrobat ant may enter your home in search of spilled honey or syrup.
 Generally, proper sanitation (quickly wiping up spills), reducing access to your home by ensuring a proper seal on windows, and doors, and having an active preventative pest management program in place will take care of your acrobat ant problem.

 How to Get Rid of Small Black Ants